ISC dhcpd is a program that helps to provide dynamic IP addresses in a network.

 - Configure inactivity timeout threshold in minutes.

-- Select Listen for Syslog and specify a port and a protocol.
+- Select Listen on Network Port and specify a port and a protocol.

 - Optionally choose to Encrypt the event source if choosing TCP by downloading the Rapid7 Certificate.